Can You Have Private Insurance and Medicare?

 What you need to consider is not only the comparison of monthly premiums but potential out-of-pocket health care costs.
 This is where supplemental policies shine.
 They dramatically limit out-of-pocket expenses depending on what plan you choose.
 Because deductibles and co-pays for employer plans keep rising, many people find the out-of-pocket on private healthcare plans to be larger and more costly to their budget.
 Having Medicare as a secondary health care insurance could cut down on those out-of-pocket costs because of different deductible structures.

 Medicare Supplements and Private Insurance Plans

-One thing you will discover when reviewing the differences between Medicare and your employer health care coverage is there are gaps in coverage.
+One thing you will discover when reviewing the differences between Medicare and your employer’s healthcare coverage is there are gaps in coverage.
 There are still many places where your out-of-pocket costs can be high.
-For both Medicare and private plans, this usually takes the form of high deductibles or caps on coverage amount.
+For both Medicare and private plans, this usually takes the form of high deductibles or caps on the coverage amount.

 Medicare Supplement policies have various plans labeled Plan A through Plan G. Each plan gives differing amounts of coverage with a variety of premiums.
 Premiums vary not only based on the plan but where you live.
 You can purchase a Medicare Supplement without the need for health underwriting if you do so as soon as you are eligible for Medicare.

 You can purchase Medicare Supplements even if you are covered under your employees plan.
 You may even be able to get your employer to pay all or a portion of the cost of a Medicare Supplement policy.
 Normally your employer could not fund your Medigap policy, but there is an exception – the Section 105 Reimbursement Plan.